 The length of time for which you can borrow is different depending on what you are borrowing.

 For more information, view our full table of loan periods.

-Placing a hold on an item (e.g. a book) reserves that item for you.
-Some of the reasons you might place a hold are:
+Placing a request on an item (e.g. a book) reserves that item for you.
+Some of the reasons you might request an item are:

 For faculty information, see the Faculty and Staff Guide.